inseri-swiss/inseri-core-wp/docs/tutorials/hello_world.md

 ## Step 1: Create a new post

-Add a new post with the title "Image Selection", as presented in the figure below.
+Add a new post with the title "Hello World", as presented in the figure below.

 <figure markdown>
 ![Adding a new post in WordPress](../assets/new_post.png){width="700"}